SinghArshdeep/New-York-Taxi-Analysis/README.md

 https://archive.org/download/nycTaxiTripData2013/trip_data.7z
 https://archive.org/download/nycTaxiTripData2013/trip_fare.7z

-The jupyter notebooks uses interactive plots and maps to predent data.
+The jupyter notebooks uses interactive plots and maps to analyse and present data.
 These do not work on github.
 To understand all the plots, I suggest to clone the repository.